athanikos/Hive_Udf/README.md

 ## Introduction
 A custom UDF for Hive that uses an hdfs file as a lookup file.
 The implementation is similar  [to](https://www.inovex.de/blog/hive-udf-lookups/) with the addition of [Janino](https://janino-compiler.github.io/janino/) compiler as an expresison evaluator.
 This allows to evaluate expressions rather than writting a whole bunch of case when statements or even create complex formulas.
-Current version supports 1 input parameneter.
+Current version supports 1 input parameter.
 In addition, performance wise the hdfs lookup file  is emmited locally to all mappers, so it is fast.
 Tested with HDP 2.6 (works with TEZ and MR )